-As Grant says, "Food and travel seem to always make it onto people's dating profiles," which is why this question is often the easiest place to start.
-Look for a gorgeous vacation picture, or a mention of their favorite meal, and ask about it.
+“Travel always seems to make it onto people's dating profiles," Grant says, which is why this topic is often the easiest place to start.
+Scroll through their bio in search of a vacation pic, then go ahead and ask bout it.

 “Wow, I think you're the first [insert unexpected job] I've come across on this app!”

-career stands out to you, let them know!
-Maybe they're a zoologist, or a beer taste-tester, or a professional cuddler.
+career stands out to you, let them know.
+Maybe they're a zoologist, or a coffee taste-tester, or a professional cuddler.
 Whatever the case may be, they'll likely laugh, agree that they have a weird gig, and then tell you all about it.
-“I'm a huge comedy fan, too!
+“I'm a huge comedy fan, too.
 My favorite album is Maria Bamford's 'Ask Me About My New God.' hbu?”
 Dating bios can start to blur together, so the moment you spot someone with a similar interest, cling to it like the proverbial life raft it is.
 If you're both obsessed with comedy, for example, ask if they've heard your favorite album.
 If yes, commence bonding.
 If not, offer to send them a Spotify link.
 “I feel like I’ve seen everything on Netflix.
 Have you watched anything cool lately?”
 Marcus Chung /E+/Getty Images

-Nobody likes it when strangers saunter up in a bar to say something lame, like "hey baby, what's your sign?"
-But when said in a low-key, jokey way on a dating app, pick-up lines suddenly
+Nobody likes it when strangers saunter up in a bar to say something lame, like "Hey baby, what's your sign?"
+But when said in a low-key, jokey kind of way on a dating app, cheesy pick-up lines can suddenly seem like

-Use this one if and when it seems like they
+Use this one if it seems like the other person has a

-have a good sense of humor, and won't take you too literally.
-Hopefully, they'll volley right back with an equally cheesy response, and before you know it, you'll be in love.
-"This is my opening line: ------------”
+good sense of humor and won't take you too seriously.
+Hopefully, they'll volley right back with an equally cringe response, and before you know it you'll be in love.
+“Here’s my best opening line: ------------”

 For another knee-slapper, send a